 You can add these custom widget configurations to your website or help center in each spot where you want that configuration to appear, by adding customizing the widget API object zESettings, to each page where the widget appears.
 See About the Web Widget API for more information.

 Most configuration-specific customizations are made by modifying the zESettings object, and can include:

 Controlling which channels are displayed in the widget

-You can choose to display or suppress support channels in the Web Widget, based on the website or Help Center page the widget is launched from.
+You can choose to display or suppress support channels in Web Widget (Classic), based on the website or help center page the widget is launched from.
 You can suppress any of the support channels offered through the widget.
-This allows you to direct your end-users to (or away from) specific contact options.
+This allows you to direct your end users to (or away from) specific contact options.

 For more information on how to make similar modifications, see Suppressing features on specific pages.

 By default, the widget is placed at the bottom-right of the browser, and it opens by expanding upward.
 Widget placement can vary from page to page, by adding different modified zESettings objects to different pages.

 You can change the placement of Web Widget (Classic) in two ways:

 Customizing the look and language of the widget